jsdclxvi/Reforestation/README.md

-## How do you steal a coat?
-You jacket.
+## My dentist is the best, he even has a little plaque!